negrinho/deep_architect/docs/source/tutorials/new_searchers.rst

 If we call the search space function, iterate over the independent hyperparameters that do not have a value assigned yet, and assign the values from this list in order to them, we will obtain back the same architecture.
-The combination of the search space function and this list of hyperparameters effectively encodes the structure of the architecture sampled as it can be used to recover the sampled architecture.
+The combination of the search space function and this list of hyperparameters values encodes the architecture sampled.
-The iteration through the hyperparameters is guaranteed to be deterministic, i.e., each time that the search space function is called and we iterate over the hyperparameters, we will traverse the hyperparameters in the same order (provided that the same hyperparameters are present; note that the specific values that we assign to
+Iterating through the hyperparameters is guaranteed to be deterministic, i.e., each time that the search space function is called and we iterate over the hyperparameters, we will traverse the hyperparameters in the same order (provided that the same hyperparameters are present; note that the specific values that we assign to